meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

     for i in range(len(sorted_list) - 1):
         assert sorted_list[i] <= sorted_list[i + 1]
 ```

+> If you're following along on your machine, make sure to install [Hypothesis](https://hypothesis.readthedocs.io/en/latest/quickstart.html#installing) and then you can run the tests using [pytest](https://pypi.org/project/pytest/).

+And there you have it, your first property-based test 🎉

 What's especially important here is the use of the [@given](https://hypothesis.readthedocs.io/en/latest/details.html#hypothesis.given) function decorator: